Electives are an opportunity to be trained in other areas of mission.

 Proclaiming Jesus to youth or children at mission can be challenging.
 Learn a few tips to help make your talk more engaging.
 This elective will equip you for NTE Mission or help you to learn from NTE Mission.

-North Australia is a unique cross-cultural environment.
-One of the world’s oldest living cultures is adapting to 21st century life.
-How is the good news of Jesus bearing fruit and growing among the First Australians?
+North Australia has a variety of cultural contexts with people living in Darwin but also remote settlements and the challenges of living in this part of Australia.
+How is the good news of Jesus bearing fruit and growing among the First Australians and multicultural Darwin?
+This is a neglected part of the world in our backyard which needs people willing to live and witness to Christ.
 Be surprised at the opportunities for you to be involved in bringing the hope of the gospel to North Australian communities.

 Universities were closed in 1988, relocated outside the cities, reopened in 1999.
 Student groups are banned.
 Amidst rapid change in Myanmar, hear about the birth of a new evangelical student movement in this majority Buddhist country, and how you can make a difference.